suchita-thorat/CollinsonVendingMachineAssignment/VendingMachineProgram/README.txt

 2. Go to command prompt --> then path of VendingMachineProgram (till inside the package) like /VendingMachineProgram/src/main/java/Collinson/VendingMachineProgram
-3. Now Run below command for compiling javac -Xlint:unchecked RunVendingMachineProgram.java VendingMachine.java VendingMachineFactory.java VendingMachineImpl.java Inventory.java Coin.java Bucket.java Item.java NotFullPaidException.java NotSufficientChangeException.java SoldOutException.java
+3. Now Run below command for compiling javac -Xlint:unchecked *.java e.g. C:\Users\Suchita.Thorat\eclipse-workspace\VendingMachineProgram\src\main\java\Collinson\VendingMachineProgram>javac -Xlint:unchecked RunVendingMachineProgram.java VendingMachine.java VendingMachineFactory.java VendingMachineImpl.java Inventory.java Coin.java Bucket.java Item.java NotFullPaidException.java NotSufficientChangeException.java SoldOutException.java

-e.g. C:\Users\Suchita.Thorat\eclipse-workspace\VendingMachineProgram\src\main\java\Collinson\VendingMachineProgram>javac -Xlint:unchecked RunVendingMachineProgram.java VendingMachine.java VendingMachineFactory.java VendingMachineImpl.java Inventory.java Coin.java Bucket.java Item.java NotFullPaidException.java NotSufficientChangeException.java SoldOutException.java
 4. Now move up in path at folder level
 \VendingMachineProgram\src\main\java
-Now run the program using below command(path including package name)- java Collinson.VendingMachineProgram.RunVendingMachineProgram e.g C:\Users\Suchita.Thorat\eclipse-workspace\VendingMachineProgram\src\main\java>java Collinson.VendingMachineProgram.RunVendingMachineProgram
+Now run the program using below command(including package name)- java Collinson.VendingMachineProgram.RunVendingMachineProgram e.g C:\Users\Suchita.Thorat\eclipse-workspace\VendingMachineProgram\src\main\java>java Collinson.VendingMachineProgram.RunVendingMachineProgram
 -------------
 Program run from IDE Eclipse/Intellij -
 By choosing RunVendingMachineProgram.java file from project structure --> Run as --> Java application

+Please note:Main method currently executes just few hard coded functionalities (just to show sample run using main method), if needed it can be changed to accept inputs from user/file and using Scanner class to read the input (as per requirements) Program's each functionality is validated in Unit Tests.

 Program Assumptions:
    - Vending Machine is single-threaded, only one user will operate at a time.
    - A call to reset() will reset item and balance to 5 each item and coins